 We believe that data must be open and accessible within the research community to collectively achieve the critical mass of data necessary to power data-driven research, insight, and discovery.

 We believe that collaboration creates a knowledge pool that not only drives better software development, but also connects us to a active community in pursuit of shared social impact.
 We have long benefitted from open-source software and are committed to contributing to future generations of software and scholars.

 We believe that rapid innovation is most effectively achieved through an open infrastructure environment where portability and compatibility are maximized and knowledge is distributed broadly.

-User access to the Gen3 data commons runs through a VPC or Virtual Private Cloud.
-Access to data and analysis tools through a Virtual Private Cloud (VPC) allows for balance of usability and security.
+User access to the Gen3 data commons runs through a Virtual Private Cloud (VPC).
+Access to data and analysis tools through a VPC allows for balance of usability and security.
 All access is through a monitored head node.
 Data is not directly accessed from the Internet.

 Other secure and compliant Gen3 member systems (including cloud based systems) can access Gen3 data through the API.